Diebold Nixdorf, Incorporated research snapshot

 Valuation and margin of safety

-At roughly 29x trailing EPS and 0.79x sales, the stock carries a recovery premium.
-Margin of safety is limited at the current price, but improves if the stock revisits the $60-$70 area while the fundamental turnaround stays on track.
+At roughly 25x trailing EPS and about 0.68x sales, the stock carries a recovery premium, and the current price sits above the base-case three-year scenario near $58.
+Margin of safety is limited at the current price but improves if the stock revisits the $60-$70 area while the turnaround stays on track.

 Source-backed data